Water is an essential component of life, something we in the UK are able to take for granted.

 While some countries struggle to maintain an adequate supply, our rainfall and climate can be relied upon to replenish our reservoirs and treatment plants, ensuring a constant supply for our homes and businesses.
 This holds true even in the occasional heatwave during the summer months, where the greatest hardship we tend to face is a short-term hosepipe ban.

 In terms of costs, the average water and sewerage bill in England and Wales will be £395 for 2017-2018.
 Bills, however, tend to rise year-on-year, with this years’ prices increasing by 2% compared with the 2016-2017 rates.

 Given that our privatised system locks, landlords, tenants and homeowners into a specific water company, we can’t swap suppliers, as is the case for utilities such as gas and electricity.
 So how can water bills be kept to a minimum?
-According to Russell Morgan of Flux Pumps, providers of equipment to the water and wastewater industry, there’s a lot that can be done to reduce water usage within the home.
+Providers of equipment to the water and wastewater industry, there’s a lot that can be done to reduce water usage within the home.
 By installing the correct appliances and applying simple changes to our daily routine, we can all make significant savings.
 Here are five top tips to help you save money:

 Install a water meter